 Hong Kong is one of the most fascinating cities in Asia.
 With its awe-inspiring skyline and cosmopolitan buzz, Hong Kong lives up to its billing as the ‘Manhattan of Asia’ with true verve.
 To many visitors, Hong Kong may seem daunting at first but once you get past the gleaming skyscrapers, sprawling malls and neon-lit streets, you’ll find intriguing shops, atmospheric temples and delightful markets.
 Venture to one of the outer islands and you’ll discover scenic beaches, quaint fishing villages and beautiful national parks.
 Hong Kong also boasts a vibrant gastronomic scene and arguably the most efficient transportation network in Asia.
 There really are so many things to do in Hong Kong.
 Nevertheless, I thought I’d give it a go by listing ten things that I did and which I would absolutely recommend to everyone.
 Enjoy!

 1. See the Hong Kong skyline from above – Hong Kong has one of the most impressive skylines in the world.
 Various buildings like the IFC2 tower and the Bank of China tower have observation decks (free admission).
-One of my favourite things to do in Hong Kong is hop on the Peak funicular railway to Victoria Peak and taking in the view from above.
+One of my favourite things to do in Hong Kong is hop on the Peak funicular railway to Victoria Peak and take in the view from above.
 It’s absolutely stunning!

 2. Take the Star Ferry – the Star Ferry is a Hong Kong icon.
 The ferries ply various routes linking Hong Kong island to Kowloon on the mainland.
 It’s a cheap way to get around.
 In addition, it also offers awesome views of the harbour and the city skyline from the water.
 You can also opt for the Star Ferry Harbour tour which offers visitors a lovely tour of Victoria Harbour and great views of Hong Kong.